frigaut/yorick-opra/README.md

 ## TEST IT / USE IT

-There are a few test cases in the examples directory
+There are a few test cases in the examples directory.
+Look at the README file in this directory for more details.

     yorick -i opra_test1.i